 In case of unlimited contracts, an employment relation is terminated in one of the following instances:

-- Both employer and employee mutually agree to terminate the contract.
+- Both, the employer and employee mutually agree to terminate the contract.

 - When either party decides, at any time, to terminate the contract provided that the terminating party abides by the legal notice requirements and continues to honour his obligations for the duration of the notice period, which cannot be less than one month and no longer than three months.